WeCameToDance by Food Tank is a smash success! ⭐⭐⭐⭐ The Stage, The Scotsman, Edinburgh Reporter, The List, Edinburgh Guide, Musical Theatre Review.

 FOOD TANK devised, developed, and commissioned WeCameToDance within a creative collaboration that mirrors its own non-traditional and decentralized mission to empower communities in coalition.

-Thank you to our presenting United Nations partners the International Fund for Agricultural Development (IFAD) and the World Food Program-USA (WFP).
+Thank you to our presenting United Nations partners the International Fund for Agricultural Development (IFAD), the United Nations Environment Programme, and the World Food Program-USA (WFP).